root-project/root/documentation/users-guide/Geometry.md

 `/G:`Geometry animate.
 Generally when drawing or animating tracks, one has to first perform a normal drawing of the geometry as convenient.
 The tracks will be drawn over the geometry.
-The geometryitself will be animated (camera moving and rotating in order to "catch" the majority of current track segments.)
+The geometry itself will be animated (camera moving and rotating in order to "catch" the majority of current track segments.)